-To learn more about how to use RMACC Summit, including information on logging in, modules, job submissions, and file systems, visit our documentation page.
+To learn more about how to use RMACC Summit, including information on logging in, modules, running jobs, and file systems, visit our documentation page.

 Sharing Research Computing accounts is against CU policy and may result in suspension from RC resources.
 Please review www.colorado.edu/policies/acceptable-use-cu-boulders-it-resources for University of Colorado guidelines for acceptable use.